Artificial Intelligence in Health Economics and Outcomes Research: Highlighting the Contributions of Early Career Researchers

 Abstract

 For 60 years, the PhRMA Foundation has supported promising early career researchers through its grants and fellowships.
-Through our Challenge Award competitions with journals like Value in Health, we strive to encourage and amplify the voices of early career investigators in important areas of research.
+Through our Challenge Award competitions with journals such as Value in Health, we strive to encourage and amplify the voices of early career investigators in important areas of research.

-The PhRMA Foundation’s expert review committee selected 4 papers in this themed section for a US$5000 Trainee Challenge Award.
-These trainee first authors are future leaders in health economics and outcomes research, and the Foundation is pleased to recognize their expertise in tackling such a pressing and challenging topic.
-Below is a list of the 4 award-winning papers:
+The PhRMA Foundation’s expert review committee selected 4 articles in this themed section for a $5000 Trainee Challenge Award.
+These trainee first authors are future leaders in health economics and outcomes research (HEOR), and the Foundation is pleased to recognize their expertise in tackling such a pressing and challenging topic.
+Below is a brief summary of the 4 award-winning articles:

 Authors